 Why use Tune-bot?

-See the tables below for Tune-bot tuning schemes for several different drum kits and music types.
-The frequencies listed are the result of dozens of hours of fine-tuning drums in the rehearsal studio.
+I've included drum tuning frequency charts below for several different drum kits and types of music.
+The frequencies listed are the result of dozens of hours of fine-tuning drums with Tune-bot in the rehearsal studio.
 Tunings are listed by drum, starting with the desired overall note and frequency, followed by the frequencies at the lugs for both resonant and batter heads.
 All toms and bass drums are fitted with 2-ply batter and 1-ply reso heads.
-After the drum kit schemes, you will find tunings for a variety of snare drums.
+After the drum kit charts, you will find tunings for a variety of snare drums.
 All snare drums wear 1-ply coated batters with 3mil snare sides.

 Darin's Tune-bot tunings for pop, urban, dance